andreaskaris/blog/docs/coding/server-side-apply.md

 ## Why Server-Side Apply is of interest for controller developers

-An [upstream kubernetes project blog post]( https://kubernetes.io/blog/2022/10/20/advanced-server-side-apply/#reconstructive-controllers) states that SSA is an ideal tool for constructive controllers:
+An [upstream kubernetes project blog post]( https://kubernetes.io/blog/2022/10/20/advanced-server-side-apply/#reconstructive-controllers) states that SSA is an ideal tool for reconstructive controllers:

 > This kind of controller wasn't really possible prior to SSA.
 The idea here is to (whenever something changes etc) reconstruct from scratch the fields of the object as the controller wishes them to be, and then apply the change to the server, letting it figure out the result.
 I now recommend that new controllers start out this way–it's less fiddly to say what you want an object to look like than it is to say how you want it to change.
 >